VictorDrijkoningen/trifo-robotics-rev-eng/README.md

 # Ways of achieving goals:

 ### Flash dumping
 The EMMC chip could be desoldered and read.
 This could give a readable filesystem where more information could be extracted.
+Atm this seems the most fruitful.

 ### SSH server
 Somehow finding a shell through the publickey login?

 ### ZEROMQ ZMTP
 There seems to be some form of an MQTT server running.
 I am unfamiliar with ZeroMQ ZMTP.
+Atm i have an client which returns some gibberish i dont understand.